-In Part 1 we’re going to be discussing the different methods of travel and weighing the pros/cons.
+Today we’re going to discuss the pros and cons of driving vs flying vs train and other methods of transportation.
 How are you actually going to GET to your desired destination?

 Disclaimer: This page contains affiliate links.
 See our disclosure policy for more details.

 Car?
 Plane?
 Train?
-Wildebeest?
 A few notes on each.

-Road trips can be a really inexpensive way to travel, but I definitely have my limitations with how much time I can be in a car with a child.
+Road trips can be really fun and an inexpensive way to travel, but I definitely have my limitations with how much time I can be in a car with a child.